 The monthly income

 She then proposes an alternative.
-“For me, a better way would be: they give us the money in April, when we are preparing the harvest, and we deliver the coffee in November, when it is harvested.
-This could be a possibility of future sales.
+“For me, a better way would be: they give us the money in April, when we are preparing the harvest, and we deliver the coffee in November when it is harvested.
+This could be a possibility for future sales.
 But because of the price changes, it’s like a bet.
 If I sell the load for 800,000 now, and it’s worth 1,000,000 in November, how much money do I lose?”
 This is one of the things Hilo aims to improve.
-A price calculated not in the base of international prices, but on the actual costs and needs for a dignified life for the producers.
+A price is calculated not on the base of international prices, but on the actual costs and needs for a dignified life for the producers.

 Robinson has more of a quiet personality.
 He is the one who takes care of the administrative and financial processes for the family; he is responsible for the bank account, which is something that has only recently been established since Hilo came into the picture.
 He says: “The monthly payments are going well, we are receiving it on time.
 In the beginning, it took longer, we had to wait for the bank… but now it’s on time, every month on the 22nd, we have the money.
 It works well.”

 When asked if he would make any changes or improvements to the system, Robinson says “In the beginning, we need money to pay the workers.
 For now, we have only sold a small amount of coffee to Hilo so that they can test their value chain.
 We would need several sales like this, or maybe one large one, in order to have a good income.
 Based on that, I feel like the initial payment is a bit low.
 Even if the monthly payments are a bit lower afterward, it would be better to have a higher initial payment.”
 These are insights for us in Hilo, and certainly points we will consider to improve our system.
 For more detailed information on this topic, check out our blog entry “Hilo Transparency Report”.